 - As of the 2021-2022 school year, Hoya Hospitality culinarians celebrated “Meatless Monday” the first Monday of every month by engineering innovative menus that focused on plant-forward dining.

 - Hoya Hospitality partnered with Georgetown Renewable Energy & Environment Network (GREEN) and other sustainability-focused student organizations to collect guest feedback by conducting a survey on which vegan and vegetarian recipes students would like to see on the menus.

 Waste Reduction in Dining Locations

-Electric Vehicles – In FY 2010, Georgetown dining updated two of the golf-carts within their fleet to electric, which improves local air quality through reduced tailpipe emissions.
+- Electric Vehicles: Since FY 2010, Hoya Hospitality updated the golf-carts within their fleet to electric, which led to improved air quality through reduced tailpipe emissions.

 Student Involvement in Dining Sustainability

-- Student Groups – A variety of student groups address sustainable dining issues through education and advocacy.
-For more information visit our page on student sustainability organizations.
+A variety of student groups support sustainable dining initiatives through educational and advocacy events at Leo’s.
+For more information, visit our page on student sustainability organizations.